Ingredients

 Ascorbyl Glucoside

 Stable and gentle.
-Converts to ascorbic acid in skin.
+Converts to ascorbic acid inside the skin.
+Works at a higher pH, making it ideal for sensitive skin and beginners.

 Tetrahexyldecyl Ascorbate (THD)